mlflow/mlflow-export-import/README_bulk.md

 import-models --help

 Options:
   --input-dir TEXT               Input directory  [required] --delete-model BOOLEAN         If the model exists, first delete the model
                                  and all its versions.  [default: False] --import-source-tags BOOLEAN   Import source information for registered model and its versions ad tags in destination object.  [default: False] --use-src-user-id BOOLEAN      Set the destination user field to the source user field.
 Only valid for open source MLflow.
 When importing into Databricks, the
                                  source user field is ignored since it is automatically picked up from your Databricks
                                  access token.
 There is no MLflow API endpoint to explicity set the user_id for Run and Registered Model.
-  --verbose BOOLEAN               Verbose.  [default: False] --experiment-name-replacements-file TEXT
-                                  File with experiment names replacements:
+  --verbose BOOLEAN              Verbose.  [default: False] --experiment-rename-file TEXT  File with experiment names replacements:
                                  comma-delimited line such as
                                  'old_name,new_name'.
+  --model-rename-file TEXT       File with registered model names
+                                 replacements: comma-delimited line such as
+                                 'old_name,new_name'.
-  --use-threads BOOLEAN           Process in parallel using threads.
+  --use-threads BOOLEAN          Process in parallel using threads.  [default:
-                                  [default: False]
+                                 False]
 ```

 #### Examples